cpcitor/cpc-dev-tool-chain/README.md

 Prerequisites:

-* a Linux-like environment (Windows users will want to install cygwin) with a compiled and widespread tools
+* a Linux-like environment (Windows users will want to install cygwin) with a compiled and widespread tools.
+This may change in the future (e.g. mingw32, msys, gnuwin32).
-* C source code (a "Hello World" is provided)
+* C source code (a "Hello World" is provided).

 How to run: